 Have the host introduce this hashtag and explain its purpose at the beginning of the webinar.
 Include your business’s Twitter handle and hashtag at the bottom of each slide throughout the webinar and encourage attendees to use it to talk about their experience.
 Make sure you appoint an employee to monitor this hashtag and your business’s Twitter notifications throughout the webinar.

 Create an authentic, personal experience for your attendees.
 Not only should your presenter be engaging and high-energy, but your presenters and host should be on camera.
 The more personal and engaging your presenters are, the better your overall webinar engagement will be with attendees.
 In this new virtual world, it’s important to form a real connection with attendees to make them trust your business.

 5. Engaging With Attendees in the Chatbox

 No matter the webinar platform you decide to use (examples include Zoom, GoToWebinar, and others), it should have a chat function.
 We encourage you to use the chatbox to engage with your attendees.
-This allows a natural conversation, which leads to increased engagement.
+This allows a natural conversation, which leads to increased engagement and a more interactive webinars.
 At the start of your webinar, have the host introduce the chatbox and get people comfortable with using it by asking an easy question and reading off some of the answers.
 Throughout the webinar, have the presenters ask questions to the attendees and wait for a response.
 Here are some tips: